 I used Badia, this gave the chicken a nice flavor.
 Use your estimation on how much you would like to use, I used about 1-2 tablespoons of it.

 Then add cup soy sauce and chopped garlic.
 Add the chicken legs, cover, and refrigerate for at least 2 hours, I left mine overnight.

 Arrange your panko crumbs in a shallow dish, along with your egg in another shallow dish.
 These will be used for dipping and coating purposes.

 First dip the chicken into the egg, then the panko crumbs.
 Making sure all side of the chicken is coated.
 After line the coated chicken legs on a greased baking pan.

-Bake for 15 minutes, turn the pieces over, and bake for 15 minutes more or until cooked through.
-Remove chicken to a wire rack to cool.
+Bake for 15-25 minutes, turn the pieces over, and bake for an additional 15-20 minutes more or until chicken is fully cooked through.
+(Check your chicken with a meat thermometer and it should read 160 degrees in temperature, cook until juices run clear) Remove chicken to a wire rack to cool.